 - C.1 The front boundary is to be defined by either front fencing 1.2m high (the upper two thirds of the fence must be at least 50% open construction) or mass planting beds of species that have a mature height of 1.2m and should be consistent with the Character Statements in Table 2. - C.2 Side and rear fencing is to be a minimum height of 1.2m and a maximum height of 1.8m high. - C.3 Side fences is to extend to two metres behind the front building line.
-Side fences on corner lots are to be a maximum height of 1.2m for the front two-thirds of the dwelling length behind the front building line. - C.4 No sheet metal fencing or chain-link fencing is permitted.
+Side fences on corner lots are to be a maximum height of 1.2m for the front two-thirds of the dwelling length behind the front building line. - C.4 Fencing materials and details must be included in the landscape plans accompanying dwelling applications for approval by Council.